ChoBioLab/corescpy/README.md

 `git clone https://github.com/ChoBioLab/corescpy.git`, or look above for the green "Code" button and press it for instructions.

-5. Naviate to the repository directory (replace <DIRECTORY> with your path):
+5. Navigate to the repository directory (replace <DIRECTORY> with your path):
 `cd <DIRECTORY>`

 6. Install the package with pip.
 (Ensure you have pip installed.)